lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

     /**
      * @dev Computes the address of a contract to be deployed using CREATE2, based on the input parameters.
+     *
      * Any change in one of these parameters will result in a different address.
-When the `initializable`
-     * boolean is set to `false`, `initializeCalldata` will not affect the function output.
+When the `initializable` boolean is set to `false`, `initializeCalldata` will not affect the function output.
      *
-     * @param byteCodeHash The keccak256 hash of the bytecode to be deployed
+     * @param creationBytecodeHash The keccak256 hash of the creation bytecode to be deployed
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
-     * @param initializable A boolean that indicates whether an external call should be made to initialize the
-     * contract after deployment
+     * @param initializable A boolean that indicates whether an external call should be made to initialize the contract after deployment
      * @param initializeCalldata The calldata to be executed on the created contract if `initializable` is set to `true` *
-     * @return The address where the contract will be deployed */ function computeAddress( bytes32 byteCodeHash, bytes32 providedSalt, bool initializable, bytes calldata initializeCalldata
+     * @return The address where the contract will be deployed */ function computeAddress( bytes32 creationBytecodeHash, bytes32 providedSalt, bool initializable, bytes calldata initializeCalldata
     ) public view virtual returns (address) {
-        bytes32 generatedSalt = generateSalt(providedSalt, initializable, initializeCalldata);
+        bytes32 generatedSalt = generateSalt(
+            providedSalt,
+            initializable,
+            initializeCalldata
+        );
-        return Create2.computeAddress(generatedSalt, byteCodeHash);
+        return Create2.computeAddress(generatedSalt, creationBytecodeHash);
     }

     /**
      * @dev Computes the address of an ERC1167 proxy contract based on the input parameters.
+     *
      * Any change in one of these parameters will result in a different address.
-When the `initializable`
-     * boolean is set to `false`, `initializeCalldata` will not affect the function output.
+When the `initializable` boolean is set to `false`, `initializeCalldata` will not affect the function output.
      *
      * @param implementationContract The contract to create a clone of according to ERC1167
-     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt
-     * that will be used by the `CREATE2` opcode for contract deployment
+     * @param providedSalt The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment
-     * @param initializable A boolean that indicates whether an external call should be made to initialize the
-     * proxy contract after deployment
+     * @param initializable A boolean that indicates whether an external call should be made to initialize the proxy contract after deployment
      * @param initializeCalldata The calldata to be executed on the created contract if `initializable` is set to `true` *
      * @return The address where the ERC1167 proxy contract will be deployed